Mathabo Leeto: MEC for Sports, Arts, Culture and Recreation: 2014–2019

-MEC for Health: 2023
+MEC for Health: 2023–2024

 Leeto was sworn in as a Member of the Free State Provincial Legislature on 13 March 2023.
 The following day, newly elected premier Mxolisi Dukwana announced his Executive Council which saw Leeto replace Montseng Tsiu as MEC for Health.

+MEC for Social Development: 2024

+Following the 2024 provincial election, Dukwana was replaced as premier with Maqueen Letsoha-Mathae.
+Lesotha-Mathae named Leeto as the new MEC for Social Development.

 In the provincial ANC

-After Magashule was elected Secretary-General of the African National Congress, a position which required that he must resign premier of the Free State, in December 2017, Leeto and the MEC for Police‚ Roads and Transport Sam Mashinini was reportedly seen as favourites to succeed Magashule as the ANC provincial chairperson in the Free State.
+After Magashule was elected Secretary-General of the African National Congress, a position which required that he must resign as ANC provincial chairperson, in December 2017, Leeto and the MEC for Police‚ Roads and Transport Sam Mashinini were seen as favourites to succeed Magashule as the ANC provincial chairperson in the Free State.
 Leeto was accused of being a Magashule loyalist, which she has subsequently refuted.
 Mashinini was elected provincial chairperson at the party's conference in May 2018.

 Provincial treasurer of the ANC

 Leeto was elected as the provincial treasurer of the ANC at the party's elective conference in January 2023, defeating staunch Magashule supporter Vusi Tshabalala.